myTerminal/template-web-app-webpack/README.md

  - [babel-core](https://www.npmjs.com/package/babel-core), [babel-preset-es2015](https://www.npmjs.com/package/babel-preset-es2015) to support babel-loader
  - [less](https://www.npmjs.com/package/less) to help less-loader with transpilation of Less CSS into regular CSS
  - [webpack-merge](https://www.npmjs.com/package/webpack-merge) to be able to use a common configuration across *dev* and *prod*
+ - [webpack-dev-server](https://www.npmjs.com/package/webpack-dev-server) to be able to live-reload the web-browser when run in *live* mode.

 ##### Commands

+ - `npm run debug` to run Webpack with development configuration.
+ In this mode, Webpack generates source-maps for bundled JavaScript resources to simplify debugging of JavaScript in the web-browser.
  - `npm run develop` to run Webpack with development configuration and keep watching for file changes within source.
  In this mode, Webpack generates source-maps for bundled JavaScript resources to simplify debugging of JavaScript in the web-browser.
+ - `npm run live` to run Webpack with development configuration and keep watching for file changes within source and reload the web-browser on every change.
+ In this mode, Webpack generates source-maps for bundled JavaScript resources to simplify debugging of JavaScript in the web-browser and provides a live-development experience.
+ Please note that Express is not the web-server in this mode and hence any web-services implemented in "src\server\index.js" will not work.
  - `npm run build` to run Webpack with production configuration.
  In this mode, Webpack minifies the JavaScript bundles and there are no source-maps created.